LohithMarneni/-VoteXpress-Interactive-Voting-System/README.md

 - **Demonstration:** Use it as a demonstration tool in classrooms or workshops to illustrate the fundamentals of election systems.
 - **Customization:** Easily modify the code to suit specific requirements or add additional features.

-# Contributing

-This project was developed by a team of dedicated individuals under the guidance of Tapas Kumar Mishra, Assistant Professor at SRM University AP.
-The team members are:

-- **Team Lead:** Lohith Marneni
-- **Team Members:**
-  - Lokesh Chirumamilla
-  - Sahithi Mukkamala
-  - Sukesh Pamujula

 ## How to Contribute